finbourne/lusid-sdk-examples-csharp/src/running_tests.md

 ## Test Configuration

-Create a file named `secrets.json` in the `Lusid.Sdk.Tests` folder with the structure below and populated with the appropriate values.
+Create a file named `secrets.json` in the `Lusid.Sdk.Examples` folder with the structure below and populated with the appropriate values.

 ``` json
 {